-We are asking you to take part in a research study because you are a practicing physician of Cardiology or Internal Medicine at an outpatient practice associated with one of four teaching hospitals within the Yale New Haven Health System and see a high number of outpatients who meet our inclusion criteria.
-This inclusion criteria includes adult outpatients at very high risk for atherosclerotic cardiovascular disease (ASCVD), defined as a history of a major ASCVD event and an LDL-C greater than 70 mg/dL on their most recent lipid profile, with or without other high-risk features such as diabetes and chronic kidney disease.
-We are looking for 100 provider participants across 4 study sites to be part of this research study.
+We are asking you to take part in a research study because you are a practicing physician at a Cardiology or Internal Medicine outpatient clinic associated with one of four teaching hospitals within the Yale New Haven Health System and see a high number of outpatients who meet our inclusion criteria.
+This inclusion criteria for patients includes adult outpatients seen at an eligible clinic with a diagnosis of heart failure (defined by a left ventricular ejection fraction of $\leq 40\%$) and are in the Yale Heart Failure Registry.
+We are looking for 100 provider participants across outpatient clinics associated with our 4 study sites to be part of this research study.